ESSEC Business School: 2000–present

-In 2010, ESSEC presented its strategic plan for 2010–2015.
+In 2010, ESSEC presented its plan for 2010–2015.
 The program portfolio was repositioned: the EPSCI (post-baccalaureate program) became the bachelor of ESSEC, and the name of MBA was abandoned and replaced with MSc in Management.
 The group's communication was unified under the name ESSEC Business School.
 A fundraising strategy of 150 million euros was announced.
 The school also aimed to be one of the 20 best Business Schools in the world, to join the 10 best schools in Asia and to make it into the top 5 in Europe.
 The decision to exclude the MBA name from its Grand Ecole program was a strategy pushback for the school.
 As a result, this program disappeared from the Financial Times's rankings of both Masters in Management and MBA because of its hybrid nature.
 The dean of the time, Pierre Tapie, however, did not regret this decision, because he believed that the school had gained a reputation.
 In fact, in 2007, the Wall Street Journal ranked ESSEC Grande École program 7th in the world, ahead of HEC and INSEAD.

 During this time, the school expanded its double-degree agreements with the Indian Institute of Management Ahmedabad in 2006, Centrale Paris, University of Keio in 2009, École du Louvre, ENSAE and Saint-Cyr in 2010, ENS in 2011, University of Queensland, three South Korean institutions in 2014 and Bocconi University in 2015.

-In 2014, Jean-Michel Blanquer, the new dean of the school, announced the strategic plan "ESSEC 3I 2020" (Internationalisation, Innovation and Involvement).
-The internationalisation went through, a new ESSEC Asia-Pacific campus was established, which opened in 2015, an ESSEC Africa campus was opened in 2017, collaboration through a strategic alliance with CentraleSupélec and involvement of students to create their own courses and mentorship program, among other things.
+In 2014, Jean-Michel Blanquer, the new dean of the school, announced the plan "ESSEC 3I 2020" (Internationalisation, Innovation and Involvement).
+The internationalisation went through, a new ESSEC Asia-Pacific campus was established, which opened in 2015, an ESSEC Africa campus was opened in 2017, collaboration through an alliance with CentraleSupélec and involvement of students to create their own courses and mentorship programs, among other things.
 The school also launched its first MOOCs, inaugurated its startup incubator, ESSEC Ventures and established an experimental research laboratory, K-Lab.